fbpx Skip to main content

 What Are Spores?

-Spores are reproductive units produced by fungi, including molds and mushrooms.
+Spores are reproductive units produced by fungi, including molds, mushrooms, and mushroom spore syringes.
 These microscopic particles can travel through the air, making them easy to inhale without even realizing it.
 While many spores are harmless, some can pose health risks, especially when they enter our homes and workplaces.

 Types of Spores and Their Habitats